Silver Club Memory Programs

 “Together, we make every moment matter.”

-Since 1998, Silver Club Programs have been providing meaningful, adult focused and engaging activities for families in our community living with dementia.
+Since 1998, Silver Club Programs have been providing meaningful and engaging activities for families in our community living with dementia.
 We have experienced many wonderful moments together – enjoying life, sharing memories, and having fun.
 We provide a safe, nurturing environment for older adults with memory loss or other cognitive changes.
-In addition, Silver Club Programs are a place to make friends and enjoy discussions and innovative activities, tailored to different needs.
+Memory loss is not a death sentence, and the atmosphere at Silver Club is lively, warm and social.
+This is a place to make friends and enjoy discussions, play fun cognitive games, create art and music (click here to see members' art), and other innovative activities, tailored to different needs.
+We strive to improve the memory, motivation, mood and overall well-being of our members.

 Mild Memory Loss Programs